Skip to main content

 Behind the scenes, the Run Code component runs on Amazon Web Services Lambda, and has the following technical details

-• runs in a node.js 16 environment or python 3.9 environment
+• runs on either a node.js 16 environment or a python 3.9 environment

-• size of the code cannot exceed 50MB
+• total size of the code cannot exceed 50MB

 • cannot save any files (does not have access to any storage)